jerrybowman/flux-docker/README.md

 `docker-compose down`

 This will not delete the database data and it will still be there when you restart.
-If you want to clean out the database data to completely restart, type the following command (while the system is stopped, of course:
+If you want to clean out the database data to completely restart, type the following command (while the system is stopped), of course:

 `rm -fr pgdata/*`